karma-runner/karma/docs/user/coverage.rst

       file : 'coverage.txt'
     }

-  the filename for the report.
-When omitted, the report is written to console.
+    If no filename is given, it will write the output to the console.

 .. object:: dir (String)

-  dir will be used to output coverage reports. when you set relative path, that directory is made under basePath.
+  ``dir`` will be used to output coverage reports.
+  When you set a relative path, the directory is resolved against the `basePath`.